The Physical Adaptations Underlying the Tardigrade’s Resistance to Extreme Environmental Conditions

 Water bears are known to be highly resilient in overcoming difficult conditions, for instance in resisting high radiation levels or extreme impacts.
 One of the most impressive characteristics of tardigrades, and the one that has attracted perhaps the most scientific curiosity, is their ability to resist extreme temperatures, ranging from -200 °C to 151 °C. It is only in the last few decades that scientists have been able to identify the primary mechanisms underlying tardigrades’ ability to withstand such extreme temperatures, enabling a far deeper understanding of the tardigrade’s physical interactions with their environments.

-Tardigrades in Cold Conditions
+Tardigrades in cold conditions

 Over decades of study, researchers have found that tardigrades can withstand temperatures as low as -328 °F (-200 °C).
 In these conditions, they no longer show any obvious signs of life despite maintaining the ability to revive, raising the question of what happens to the tardigrades’ internal clock and whether they age in this resting state.

 Ralph Schill, the author of Water Bears: The Biology of Tardigrades, demonstrated that tardigrades can survive undamaged for many years by shutting down their systems.
 In this experiment, they froze 500 tardigrades at -30 °C, defrosted them, counted them, fed them, and froze them again, while control groups (groups that were not frozen) were kept at constant room temperature.
 He pursued this experiment until all the tardigrades died.
 In his experiment, the frozen tardigrades and the control group had almost identical life spans (quantified as the amount of time in an active state) (Mayer-Grenu A, 2022).
 Among those that were continually frozen, the longest-living tardigrade survived for a total of 169 days, of which 75 days were spent in cryobiosis while 94 days were spent at a normal temperature (Taub, B. (2022)).
-Similarly, the oldest tardigrade in the control group lived for 93 days, illustrating how the animals appear to stop aging entirely when frozen.
+Similarly, the oldest tardigrade in the control group lived for 93 days, illustrating how the animals appear to stop entirely when frozen.
 Thus, frozen tardigrades do not change or die, but aging stops when frozen.
 “So even in ice, tardigrades stop their internal clocks,” concludes Schill.
 In fact, the tardigrades’ internal clock only resumes once their organism is reactivated, usually when they are surrounded by a film of water to allow them to take in oxygen and expel carbon dioxide.

 Despite their indestructibility, not all types of tardigrades survive easily at low temperatures.

 Some fare better than others.
-In Fig. 12, it is observed that Ramazzottius oberhaeuseri has a mean survival rate of 90 % at -80 °C, while Hypsibius dujardini has a mean of survival of approximately 20 % at -80 °C (Glime J. M, 2017).
+In Fig. 12., it is observed that Ramazzottius oberhaeuseri has a mean survival rate of 90 % at -80 °C, while Hypsibius dujardini has a mean of survival of approximately 20 % at -80 °C (Glime J. M, 2017).
 This may be due to the different concentrations of TDPs proteins that differ from one another in the different genus of tardigrades.

-Figure 12: Mean percentage of survival of species of tardigrades as a function of temperature (Glime, 2013).
+Fig. 12.
+Mean percentage of survival of species of tardigrades as a function of temperature (Glime, 2013).

-TDPs: Functional Mediators of the Tardigrade
+TDPs: functional mediators of the tardigrade

 Scientists described new mechanisms concerning how tardigrades can endure extreme temperatures that involve TDP proteins (Tardigrade-Specific Intrinsically Disordered Proteins).
 In addition to allowing for greater mechanical resistance, these proteins play a protective role by “guarding” their DNA from damage and by stabilizing their cellular structure, leading to the preservation of the general structure of cellular components.
 During cellular dehydration, TDPs form a gel that stiffens to protect the cells from this stress that would otherwise kill them, and this glasslike arrangement formed around their cells allows water bears to reanimate in water when the conditions are favorable (Mindy W.& A. B, 2022).
 It is also thought that such gel contributes to increasing the viscosity of the inside of tardigrades’ cells (Hesgrove C. & T. C. Boothby, 2020).
 Such enhanced viscosity would prevent protein denaturation, which is necessarily caused by exposure to high temperatures, and shield biomolecules from cold.
 It is believed that such viscous gel protects biomolecules by trapping them within the pores of an amorphous matrix, which would effectively hinder their aggregation, fusion, and fragmentation (Boothby et al, 2017).
 In fact, when exposed to high temperatures, the structure of folded proteins is perturbated; disulfide bridges can be disrupted, and subunits can even dissociate.
 Nonetheless, it has been shown that TDPs do not aggregate nor precipitate the way other well-folded proteins do, when exposed to heat (Hesgrove C. & T. C. Boothby, 2020).
 Thus, TDPs shield tardigrade cells from the detrimental effects of extreme temperatures.